Solicitation of Interest

 In January 2020, Louisville Metro Government held a public meeting to update residents on the conditions of the site and the city's efforts to find a developer to return the site to productive use, as well as gather feedback from residents about the types of development they'd like to see at the site.
-Louisville Metro's Office of Advanced Planning and Sustainability will issue an RFP (Request for Proposals) later this year to redevelop the site.
+Louisville Metro's Office of Advanced Planning and Sustainability issued a Solicitation of Interest on May 20, 2020.

 Click HERE for the presentation from the January meeting.